By Mie Kjær

 - The equality report and the catalogue are an overall product that embraces all elements of equality in the public sector.
 Within equality in the public sector, it is the only data source in Denmark that looks into both the staff area and the citizen-oriented core services.
-It gives a holistic view of equality in the public sector, says the project manager of the study, Ramboll’s equality expert Gine Maltha Kampmann.
+It gives a holistic view of equality in the public sector, says, Ramboll’s equality expert Mai Grage.

 Internal and external equality

 One thing is to ensure equality internally in the public sector institution – another is to ensure equality in the institution’s core services for the citizens.
-Gine Maltha Kampmann further explains:
+Mai Grage further explains:

 - The public institutions have a clear obligation in the field of equality to their employees, but also to the citizens who are recipients of the institutions’ services.
 The citizen-oriented services must meet the behaviour and preferences of both men and women to an equal degree.